Azure/AKS-DevSecOps-Workshop/docs/modules/Module4/mod4-lab.md

         - Enter "TEST_AZURE_CONTAINER_REGISTRY" (only text - no quotes)
         - Enter the name of the Azure Container Registry deployed in your resource group(e.g.: devsecopsacr1)
         - Click Add variable.
-    - Repeat the previous steps to add the following enviroment variables:
+    - Repeat the previous steps to add the following enviroment variables:<br>
         | YOUR_VARIABLE_NAME | Variable value |
         | ------------------ | ----- |
         | TEST_RESOURCE_GROUP | name of your resource group |